ratschofield/hello-world/README.md

 # hello-world
+Hi there
-Tutorial repository on how to use GitHub love my cat, dog, bird and cows - what a menagerie
+I love my pets.
+As you can see I have a few: a cat, a dog, a bird and some cows - what a menagerie